maczg/hellokube-unict-examples/docs/concept/statefulset.md

+## Stateful and Stateless applications

+Stateful and Stateless are two term that are used to describe the nature of an application.
+Stateful applications are those that keep track of the state of the user and the data that is being processed.

+**Stateless** app are those that do not keep track of the state of the user and the data that is being processed.
+They are easy to scale and deploy.
+For example, web servers are stateless.
+Loadbalancers can easily distribute the load among the replicas because they are identical.
+In other term, they are interchangeable and data returned to user are always consistent

+**Stateful** app are those that keep track of the state of the user and the data that is being processed.
+They are not easy to scale and deploy.
+For example, databases are stateful.
+In such cases, not only databases falls into this category.
+Let's imagine a web application that stores user's data on memory.
+For example, login session user.
+Suppose a user made the first auth request to the first replica and this one store the user session.
+Every time a user make the request to this server, it will be correctly authenticated.
+If we scale up the application, the next request may be routed to the second replicas, that does not have the user session (in case of sticky session is not enabled).
+This will result in a failed authentication. because the two replicas are inconsistent.
+In other term, they are not interchangeable.

 ## Kubernetes and StatefulSet

 Due to stateless nature of containers and so Kubernetes Pods, running stateful applications like databases in Kubernetes can sound contradictory.